How to Install Double Hung Windows

-Installing double hung windows can help you to improve the value of your home, as well as improve insulation and aesthetic values.
-Installing a double hung window is similar to other window installations.
-With some experience, and some help from a friend, you should be able to complete installation in about an hour.
+Installing double-hung windows can help you to improve the value of your home, as well as improve insulation and aesthetic values.
+Installing a double-hung window is similar to other window installations.
+With some experience and some help from a friend, you should be able to complete the installation in about an hour.

 Make certain that you have a complete seal around the window.
 If any areas didn't seal well, a self-adhesive seal will do the trick.
 In order to protect the other areas, place a layer of roofing paper around the window.
 Tuck any edges into the siding or secure the edges and cut if you will be stuccoing around the area.
 A bead of caulking on the edge of the paper will help to seal out moisture as well.

 Finish the Project

 Fill in any gaps that placing the window made.
 Use small pieces of wood to fill them in.
 Now your window is ready for trim.
 It's easier to use trim around a replaced window than to try and stucco or even find matching siding.
 The trim also adds a finished look to the outside of your home.
 You can also use trim on the inside of the home in order to finish the project off.

 With a little time and attention to detail, you can install your own double-hung windows.